flixpress/flixpress-preview-organizer/README.md

 ```

-NOTE: jQuery and the data for the preview tab must be loaded before anything
+:exclamation: WARNING: jQuery and the data for the preview tab must be loaded before anything
-runs.
+runs. :exclamation:

 ## The 'other' files